-- Empty wastebaskets on a regular basis in the dumpsters provided outside, do not place wastebaskets in closets and use metal wastebaskets. - Dispose of cigarette butts and matches carefully in appropriate containers. - Assure all items taped to walls are taped at all corners using removable tape/tabs, or small tacks. - Be present and attentive at all times when cooking.
-If available, hood fans must be used when cooking on a stovetop and students should avoid frying at high temperatures. - Refrain from hanging anything from the ceiling and/or over a light. - Not build lofted or bunked beds in halls where furniture is not meant to be lofted or bunked.
+• Empty wastebaskets on a regular basis in the dumpsters provided outside and do not place wastebaskets in closets.

+- Dispose of cigarette butts and matches carefully in appropriate containers outside the building. - Assure all items taped to walls are taped at all corners using removable painter's tape, or small tacks. - Be present and attentive at all times when cooking.
+If available, hood fans must be used when cooking on a stovetop and students should avoid frying at high temperatures. - Refrain from hanging anything from the ceiling over a light, or blocking the window (with the exception of curtains). - Not build lofted or bunked beds in halls where furniture is not meant to be lofted or bunked.